FoldingCommunity/fah-client-documentation/README.rst

    ------------------------

-   Escape certain special characters using "Backslash", example: Folding\@Home to escape because rst will automatically parse to action link "mailto" when see "@" character.
+   Escape certain special characters using "Backslash", example: Folding\@Home It is because rst will automatically parse to action link "mailto" when see "@" character.
    Except if @ is inside a styling, e.g. **Folding@Home** doesn’t need to be **Folding\@Home**.

       a Tab